CAD/CAS · Visualization Workflows · Review-Ready Environments

 Watch on YouTube

-Audi Vision GT — from sketch to Alias model, livery and data handoff to Sony (Gran Turismo).
+Audi Vision GT — from sketch to development model, livery and data handoff to Sony (Gran Turismo).

 If playback is blocked in the embedded player, open directly on YouTube.